You have IRS debt and wonder whether you can file bankruptcy to erase the tax debt. This article is for you.

 1. Older Tax Debt

 The personal income tax debt must be for older tax debt.
 The taxes you owe must have become due at least three years before you file for bankruptcy relief.
+You may want to consider what you are able to do with older tax debt.

 2. Filing of Tax Returns

 You must file the tax returns that resulted in the tax debt at least two years before you file for bankruptcy relief.
+This can be challenging if you are behind on your taxes.

 3. Assessment of Tax Debt by IRS